 Needless to say, availability of quality versions of the three frequently used

-fixed aperture zooms, f/2.8 and f/4, wide angle to 200mm telephoto, are a given.
+fixed aperture zooms -- f/2.8 and f/4, wide angle to 200mm telephoto -- are a given.

-Needless to say, availability of quality versions of the three frequently used fixed aperture zooms, f/2.8 and f/4, wide angle to 200mm telephoto, are a given.The availability of tilt-shift lenses is also an important consideration.
+Needless to say, availability of quality versions of the three frequently used fixed aperture zooms -- f/2.8 and f/4, wide angle to 200mm telephoto -- are a given.The availability of tilt-shift lenses is also an important consideration.

 Which is Best?

 In summary MILCs have advantages in some metrics and DSLRs have advantages in others.
-On the MILC side, not only can bodies be lighter and smaller, but wide angle lenses can smaller because of the shorter flange distance.
-Longer lenses remain he and heavy.
+On the MILC side, not only can bodies be lighter and smaller, but wide angle lenses can be made smaller because of the shorter flange distance.
+Longer lenses remain large and heavy.
 Reduced size and weight will be important to some, but the cramped real estate and small grips resulting therefrom are actually a disadvantage to others.
 Perhaps the most important advantages for MILCs (at least for what I do) derive from removal of the mirror and direct use of the sensor for certain functions.
 Two factors leap out.
-Frame rates can be faster with removal of the mirror, and autofocus coverage can approach full frame, as opposed to the limited center-of-frame AF arrays present in DSLRs.
+Frame rates can be faster with removal of the reflex mirror, and autofocus coverage can approach full frame -- as opposed to the limited center-of-frame AF arrays present in DSLRs.
 Electronic viewfinders can be populated with all sorts of enhanced information, but they will have to overcome the lag involved, although that will diminish as technology matures.
 Because of the EVF power draw, battery life will be a concern for a long time.